bit101/ProjectMaker/README.md

 ## Creating and Modifying Templates

-A template is simply a folder stored in `&lt;sublime packages dir&gt;/SublimeProjectMaker/Templates/`.
+A template is simply a folder stored in `<sublime packages dir>/SublimeProjectMaker/Templates/`.
 It can contain any number and types of files and nested folders of files.

 ### Tokens